Favourite Author-Illustrators (and the Books That Stayed With Me)

 This came into my life a bit later than most people.
 I think I was around twenty, but wow what a book.
 Not the emotional rollercoaster of the first two here, but a fun filled intricate poetic puzzle.

 It’s one of those books where the detail isn’t decoration, it’s the whole point.
-Every object feels considered.
+Every object is clearly considered.
 Every corner of the page is doing something.
 And then there’s the puzzle.
 The reader has to start the book again, look properly, and piece things together.
 It asks for time and attention in a way most books don’t.
 Sooo clever.

 It was another one that bore repeated visits, even after the puzzle was solved.
 Each spread an work of art with detail to explore for days.
 And that is Graeme’s brand, if that phrase isn’t too awful for words, but it is.
 Magnificent, artistic highly detailed works that bear exploration again and again.